HunterCS-Ayzman/CSCI499/exercises/Inspiration.md

 ### Wild Cards

-One point of inspiration that I like is encouraging people to take two separate themes and see what interesting HMWs or ideas you can generate from that.
+One inspiration mechanism I like is combining two or three disparate themes and seeing what interesting HMWs/ideas can be generated from them.
 For instance, what cool stuff can you come up with if you combine "healthcare" and "music," or "transportation" and "compassion?"